Tens of thousands rally to oust Tunisian government

 TUNIS Tens of thousands of Tunisians crowded the streets of downtown Tunis on Tuesday to demand the transitional government's ouster, in the largest opposition protest since the country's political crisis began two weeks ago.

-The secular opposition, angered by two assassinations in its ranks and emboldened by the army-backed toppling of Egypt's Islamist president, is trying to topple Tunisia's Islamist-led government and dissolve the Constituent Assembly.
+The secular opposition, angered by two assassinations in its ranks and emboldened by the army-backed toppling of Egypt's Islamist president, is trying to topple Tunisia's government led by the moderate Islamist party Ennahda.

-The move comes weeks before the transitional Assembly is due to complete a draft constitution and new election law.
+It also wants to dissolve the Constituent Assembly, which is weeks away from finishing a draft constitution and election law.

+In a surprise move that could tip the balance in the opposition's favour, the head of the Constituent Assembly suspended the body, saying it would not resume work until the government and its rivals held talks.
+Assemblyman and ruling party member Najib Mrad called the move an "unacceptable coup."

-Tunisia is facing the worst political turmoil since autocratic ruler Zine el-Abidine Ben Ali was toppled, a crisis that has been compounded by growing instability as Islamist militants step up their attacks.
+Tunisia is facing the worst political turmoil since autocratic ruler Zine el-Abidine Ben Ali was toppled.
+The crisis has been compounded by growing instability as Islamist militants step up their attacks.

 "The people want the fall of the regime," shouted crowds crammed into Bardo Square, using the same slogan they popularised when Tunisians ousted Ben Ali in 2011 and sparked a wave of uprisings across the Arab world.